TanishkaMarrott/Decoding-The-TOGAF-Framework/Enterprise_Continuum.md

 --> Core concept within TOGAF

-In simple words :-  "A categorisation Framework for artifacts & solutions" On the basis of :- Varying levels of abstraction / specialisation
+In simple words :-  "A categorisation Framework for artifacts & solutions"

-**Key Elements**
+On the basis of:- varying levels of abstraction / specialisation

+Comprises:

 --> Architecture Continuum - Collection of Architectural Building Blocks.
 They're re-usable across projects